-You, your prescriber or member representative may ask for a coverage decision via secure email by completing the Drug Coverage Determination Form, clicking on email@example.com, and attaching the form.
+You, your prescriber or member representative may ask for a coverage decision by completing the Drug Coverage Determination Form and faxing or mailing it to us.

 An appeal is the process that deals with the review of an unfavorable coverage determination.
 You can file an appeal if you want us to reconsider a decision we have made regarding you Part D prescription drug benefits or cost sharing associated with you Part D drug coverage.

 A "Standard" appeal decision means we have up to 7 calendar days from the time we receive your request to make a decision on a "standard" appeal.

 A "Fast" appeal decision means an appeal decision for a Part D drug you have not received may take up to 72 hours from the time we receive your request.